explodinglabs/explodinglabs.github.io/_airflow/2018-03-05-run-dag-and-watch-logs.markdown

 $ airflow scheduler
 ```

-Using `airflow run` or `airflow test` will run a single task and show you the
-output, but to run a whole dag from start to finish, the command is `airflow
-trigger_dag`.
-Unfortuntately, it doesn't show you any log output.
-The output
+So now we need to trigger a dag, but unfortunately neither the scheduler or
+`airflow trigger_dag` command shows log output from the tasks.
+The output from
-from tasks is sent to log files.

-Each time any task is run, a new timestamped log file is created.
-Something
+tasks is sent to log files.
+Each time any task is run, a new timestamped log
-like
+file is created.
+Something like
 ```
 ~/airflow/logs/my-dag/my-task/2018-03-06T09:59:10.427477
 ```

-So we need to tail follow these files, new ones that appear.
-For this I use
+To watch these files as they appear, I use
 [xtail](https://www.unicom.com/sw/xtail).

 ```sh
 $ xtail ~/airflow/logs/my-dag/*
 ```

+(The directory and subdirectories may need to be created, if the dag hasn't
+been run yet.)

 Now trigger the dag and watch the output.
 ```sh